paritytech/prdoc/README.md

 <img src="https://github.com/paritytech/prdoc/actions/workflows/quick-check.yml/badge.svg?branch=master" alt="badge" />
 </figure>

-`prdoc` is a tool helping with `.prdoc` files. `.prdoc` files are YAML files following a defined schema and helping with code change documentation.
+`prdoc` is a tool designed to help generating, checking and loading `.prdoc` files.
+`.prdoc` files are YAML files adhering to defined JSON schema and helping with code change documentation.

 While platform like Github allow a simple description for a Pull Request (PR), this is limited to a title, description and some labels.

-The description itself is often used to describe the change but not document it.
+The description of a PR itself is often used to describe the change but not document it in a structured fashion.

-The schema can be found here: [schema\_user.json](schema_user.json).
+A sample schema can be found here: [prdoc\_schema\_user.json](prdoc_schema_user.json) but each repository is free to define its own JSON Schema.

+## Features

+-   [generate command](#_install) to create new PRDoc files

+-   [scan command](#_scan): to quickly scan for PRDOc files in a folder

+-   [check command](#_check): to check one or more PRDOc files

+-   [load command](#_load): to load one or more PRDoc files

 ## Install

     cargo install prdoc

-Alternatively, you may use a the container image:
+Alternatively, you may use a the container image if you prefer not installing anything on your system.
+See the [Containers](#_containers) section for more details on containers.

-        ENGINE=podman
-        DOC_PATH="$PWD/tests/data/some"
-        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc --help
-        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc scan --all
-        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc check
-        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc load

-The container image is working by default in `/doc` so it makes it simpler if you mount your doc there as shown above.

-## Features

--   provide the `prdoc` user schema

--   generate new documents

--   scan for `prdoc` in a folder

--   check `prdoc` files

--   load/aggregate `prdoc` files

-## Schemas
+## Philosophy

-### PR Doc

-The documentation for PRs comes as a file with the extension `.prdoc`.
+### Configuration, cli flags and environment variables

+In order to provide a simple and uniform behavior in a repo, `prdoc` will search for a local configuration file.
-This is essentially a `yaml` file and the extension helps using the right JSON schema to validate the file.
+The configuration file is a YAML file named `.prdoc.toml` or `prdoc.toml` and located in the root of the repo.

-In VScode, open your user settings and ensure you have the following section:

-    "yaml.schemas":  {
-        "/path/of/schema/schema_user.json": "*.prdoc"
-    },

-You also need:

-    "files.associations": {
-        "*.prdoc": "yaml",
-    },

-Should initially have created the file with another extension such as `.txt`, make sure to change the format to `YAML` and the right schema should then be picked up.
+The configuration file can alternatively be passed via ENV (`PRDOC_CONFIG`) or cli flag (`-c`|`--config`).
+ENV and cli flags have precedence over the local configuration file.

+### Simple to use

+While most commands supports options, they are designed to be simple to use and require a minimal amount of user input when either a config or an `.env` file is present.

+## Authoring a PRDoc

+### Without tooling

+No tooling but a text editor is required to author a new PRDoc.
+You may simply copy the template from your repo.
+The template is defined in the [???](#config):

+    grep template *prdoc.toml

+You then need to save the file as `pr_NNNN.prdoc` (where `NNN` is the PR number) in the repo’s prdoc folder.
+This folder is also defined in the config (`./prdoc` is the default\`):

+    grep output *prdoc.toml

+### Using the `prdoc` cli

+You will however find it more convenient to [install](https://github.com/paritytech/prdoc#install) and use the `prddoc` cli and just run:

+    prdoc generate 9999

+After editing the PRDoc file, you may check whether is adheres to the schema using:

+    prdoc check check -n 1226

+### Using VSCode

+See the [Schemas](#_schemas) chapter to learn how to configure VSCode to recognize and check PRDoc files.

 ### YAML Anchors